-Autumn Sp ring Summer Communication, literacy (See book spine) language and Narrative Non-chronological report Poetry Narrative Letters/postcards Poetry Narrative Recount Poetry Narrative Non-chronological report Poetry Narrative Poetry Instructions Narrative Recount Poetry Mathematical un derstanding Personalised learning (PIVATS) Personalised learning (PIVATS) Personalised learning (PIVATS) Personalised learning (PIVATS) Personalised learning (PIVATS) Personalised learning (PIVATS) Understanding the world around me e world and compare according to material and properties (wood, The human body and senses Identify and name a variety of common animals that are carnivores, herbivores and omnivores Naming a variety of common including deciduous and eve Identify and describe the bas common flowering plants, ir rgreen. sic structure of a variety of Geography Human and physical features around us inclusing autumn and winter (school grounds) Out and about in my town (p plans, signs and symbols) Weather and seasons - sum mer History How schools have changed - now and then Captain Cook What makes a figure signific ant (inc. people with disabilitie RE The Christmas story - sequencing and comprehension We all have needs and emotions Christianity - study (building, artefacts, bible, people - introduce the concept of commandments) Religious story - The Good Samaritan Religious buildings and why they are special to different people Computing Why do we use computers and computing considering that information is stored and not to give out their name etc. when playing games Digital art (iPads - save, retrieve, print and improve digital art) Direct a Bee-bot to a specific destination - ensuring the programming is careful and successful Creative development Art Andy Goldsworthy - natural materials to make pictures (collage) Printing with a range of everyday materials Sculptures (Anthony Gormley) Drawing - Local sketches Pastel work - weather and s easons DT Evaluate, design and make pop up cards.
+Autumn Spring Summer Communication, language and literacy (See book spine) Narrative Non-chronological report Poetry Narrative Letters/postcards Poetry Narrative Recount Poetry Narrative Non-chronological report Poetry Narrative Poetry Instructions Narrative Recount Poetry Mathematical understanding Personalised learning (PIVATS) Personalised learning (PIVATS) Personalised learning (PIVATS) Personalised learning (PIVATS) Personalised learning (PIVATS) Personalised learning (PIVATS) Understanding the world around me Everyday materials -classifying, identify and name, describe and compare according to material and properties (wood, metal, glass, plastic, water, rock, cardboard and paper) The human body and senses Identify and name a variety of common animals that are carnivores, herbivores and omnivores Naming a variety of common wild and garden plants including deciduous and evergreen.
+Identify and describe the basic structure of a variety of common flowering plants, including trees.
+Geography Human and physical features around us including autumn and winter (school grounds) Out and about in my town (plans, signs and symbols) Weather and seasons - summer History How schools have changed - now and then Captain Cook What makes a figure significant (inc. people with disabilities) RE The Christmas story - sequer We all have needs and emoti • Christianity - study (building, artefacts, bible, people - introduce the concept of commandments) Religious story - The Good Samaritan Religious buildings and why they are special to different people Computing Why do we use computers and computing considering that information is stored and not to give out their name etc. when playing games Digital art (iPads - save, retrieve, print and improve digital art) Direct a Bee-bot to a specific destination - ensuring the programming is careful and successful Creative development Art Andy Goldsworthy - natural materials to make pictures (collage) Printing with a range of everyday materials Sculptures (Anthony Gormley) Drawing - Local sketches Pastel work - weather and so easons DT Evaluate, design and make pop up cards.
 Complete by making Christmas cards Invent and build a city/small world using our knowledge of buildings (structures and strength).
-Looking at bought sandwiches and then design own sandwich (fillings and breads e.g. buns, wraps, loaves, pitta Link to picnic Make a small world garden.
+Looking at bought sandwiches and then design own sandwich (fillings and breads e.g. buns, wraps, loaves, pittas) Link to picnic Make a small world garden.
 Music Categorise percussion instruments and how they can be played Improvisation - making choices about sounds and instruments - linking to Christmas Sea shanties?
-Sound stories - listen and contribute Composing music using symbols and pictures (e.g. two tambourines, 1 bang of the drum) Performing - using knowledge from the previous terms Personal development, health and wellbeing Good to be meGetting on and falling out Celebrating differences Managing risks and making c hoices Me and my community Who works in our community?
+Sound stories - listen and contribute Composing music using symbols and pictures (e.g. two tambourines, 1 bang of the drum) Performing - using knowledge from the previous terms Personal development, health and wellbeing Good to be me Getting on and falling out Celebrating differences Managing risks and making choices Me and my community Who works in our community?
 Physical and sensory development Agility skills to support athletics including teaching running technique and using ladders, mini hurdles to change direction.
 Dance - awareness of rhythm, move bodies and use instruments to develop rhythm in movements.
 Development of kicking skills to include partner work, dribbling and kicking at a goal area.
-Balancing and stretching - jumping, sliding, rolling. moving over, under and on apparatus e and direction in team games)
+Balancing and stretching - jumping, sliding, rolling. moving over, under and on apparatus Kicking/running with purpose and direction in team games - coordination (kick rounder's) Athletics - running and jumping